GameModsBR/PowerAE2CCBridge/README.md

 ## Versioning

-AE2CC Bridge uses a custom versioning scheme that follows the spirit of the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) specification.
+PowerAE2CC Bridge uses a custom versioning scheme that follows the spirit of the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) specification.

-Given a version number `WORLD.API.FEATURE-MC-LOADER-TARGET.PATCH`, increment the:
+Given a version number `UPSTREAM.FORK.MINOR.PATCH-MC-LOADER`, increment the:

-1. `WORLD` version when you make save-game incompatible changes,
-2. `API` version when you make incompatible API changes,
+1. `UPSTREAM` The major version of the upstream project (AE2CC Bridge) that this fork is based on
+2. `FORK` The major version of this fork
-3. `FEATURE` version when you update functionality in a backwards compatible manner
+3. `MINOR` version when you add functionality in a backwards compatible manner
-4. `TARGET` version when you update to a backward incompatible version of your loader
-5. `PATCH` version when you make backwards compatible bug fixes
+4. `PATCH` version when you make backwards compatible bug fixes

 The `MC` version should always be the version string of the targeted version of Minecraft.
 If multiple Minecraft versions are supported by a single mod version,